webdriverio/workshop/chapter_02.md

 4. Mark the second item as completed
 5. Print out the amount of items left

-Open your IDE open the project you just created in [Chapter 1](./chapter1.md) and create file that we call `test.js`.
+Open your IDE and open the project you just created in [Chapter 1](./chapter1.md) and create file that we call `test.js`.
 Next step is to init an NPM project so that we can store the dependency that we need to the length of the course:

 ```sh
 $ npm init -y